kadir014/Dust/README.md

 Run `build.py` script to build the project.
 (Check the docstring in the file for details)

 ## Usage
-You can see all commands & options by running `dust -v` in the command line.
+You can see all commands & options by running `dust -h` in the command line.

 ## Testing
 Just run `tests_run.py` script to run tests.